noahpierau/articles/decred-messaging-proposal.md

-# Decred messaging proposal - community money
+# Decred messaging proposal - the evolution of money

 ## Overview

 There is a [new RFP](https://proposals.decred.org/proposals/91becea) on Politiea that invites the Decred community to submit ideas around Decred's messaging.

 This post will explore alternative ways of telling Decred's message to the world.

+The proposal [is live](https://proposals.decred.org/proposals/02d9fc2) on Politeia.

 ## Thinking through messaging